opencadc/storage-inventory/tantar/README.md

 value(s) must end with a colon (:) or slash (/) so one namespace cannot _accidentally_ match (be a prefix of) another namespace.

-The optional _purgeNamespace_ key tells tantar to configure the storage adapter to perform a real deletion from storage for matching files _even if they were previously preserved_ or match existing _recoverableNamespace_ configuration.
-TODO: in future, we may implement other options like a "purgeAfter" feature to delete matching files where the file has been preserved (marked as deleted) longer than the configured value.
+EXPERIMENTAL: The optional _purgeNamespace_ key tells tantar to configure the storage adapter to perform a real deletion from storage for matching files _even if they were previously preserved_ or match existing _recoverableNamespace_ configuration. **This feature is experimental and may be renamed, modified, or removed in future.** It should not be needed or used for routine (scheduled) validation.
+TODO: in future, we could implement other options like a "purgeAfter" feature to remove matching recoverable stored objects that are sufficiently old... use cases TBD.

 Example:
 ```